Tobacco Treatment Guide: For Patients and Their Families

 • Exercise a little every day.

 The National Cancer Institute recommends the START approach to stop smoking.
-When you’re ready, use the steps below to quit smoking.
+When you’re ready, use these steps to quit smoking:

-S = Set a quit date (the actual day you will stop smoking).
+S = Set a quit date.
+This is the actual day you will stop smoking.

 T = Tell family, friends, and coworkers you plan to quit and when.